 eventually have them skating with the local kids to break down any political ideas about each other before they get formed.

 James’s plans for the future involve growing the project one step at a time.
-Currently it is only limited to the Netherlands, but he plans to someday bring it to every refugee camp in Europe by creating trustworthy relationships.
+Currently, it is only limited to the Netherlands, but he plans to someday bring it to every refugee camp in Europe by creating trustworthy relationships.

-So far the activities of this project were organised without funding.
+So far the activities of this project were organized without funding.
 If you want to get involved or donate to help the cause, visit the Skate United Facebook Page or get in touch with the crew.